FAA: No more commercial astronaut wings, too many launching - NewsBreak

 All four passengers on SpaceX’s first private flight to orbit last September also qualified for FAA wings.

-Adding Blue Origin's next crew of six will bring the list to 30.
-The FAA' s first commercial wings recipient was in 2004.
+Adding Blue Origin’s next crew of six will bring the .
+The FAA’ s first commercial wings recipient was in 2004.

 Earlier this year, the FAA tightened up its qualifications, specifying that awardees must be trained crew members, versus paying customers along for the ride.
 But with the program ending, the decision was made to be all-inclusive, a spokesman said.

-Future space tourists will get their names put on a FAA commercial spaceflight list.
+While they may not get wings, future space tourists will get their names added to the FAA’s official commercial astronaut list.
 To qualify, they must soar at least 50 miles (80 kilometers) on an FAA-sanctioned launch.

 “The U.S. commercial human spaceflight industry has come a long way from conducting test flights to launching paying customers into space,” the FAA’s associate administrator Wayne Monteith said in a statement.
 “Now it’s time to offer recognition to a larger group of adventurers daring to go to space.”